ninabarzh/broomstick/content/posts/zero-sum-game.md

 You will not fix the game by winning it.
 You can fix it by not playing their game all the time, and playing our own non-zero-sum games as much as we can.

 The Capitol, ultimately, is not a city.
-It is a mindset—complacent, self-righteous, and allergic to consequences.
+It is a mindset, complacent, self-righteous, and allergic to consequences.
 The games only continue because we keep watching.
 The tributes only die because we keep betting on them.

 The Capitol does not fall in one grand gesture.
-It withers as more people stop feeding it—stop trading humanity for proximity to power, stop applauding the spectacle, stop betting on tributes.
+It withers as more people stop feeding it, stop trading humanity for proximity to power, stop applauding the spectacle, stop betting on tributes.

 When Katniss shot the force field, she proved that even the most rigged game depends on players.
 Refuse the spectacle.